chem-274-A-master/problem-set-2/instructions.md

 $$

-You can either use the formulas above, or in half steps (as described below).
-A nice explanation of the steps to implement the half step algorithm can be found [on Wikipedia](https://en.wikipedia.org/wiki/Verlet_integration#Velocity_Verlet).
-It is a bit nicer than using the equations above beause it doesn't rely on the past state of the sytem.
+You can either use the formulas above or use half steps (as described below).
+A helpful explanation of the steps used to implement the half-step algorithm can be found [on Wikipedia](https://en.wikipedia.org/wiki/Verlet_integration#Velocity_Verlet).
+This approach is a bit simpler than using the equations above because it doesn't rely on the past state of the system.

 1. Calculate the velocity at a half step: